 Bring in the Pros

 Leak repairs can be complex, especially in older homes or with specialty materials.
-A seasoned roofing contractor can inspect the entire system, spot vulnerabilities, and make repairs that last.
+A seasoned roofing contractor can inspect the entire system, identify vulnerabilities, and make lasting repairs.
 Whether it’s resealing flashing or replacing underlayment, their expertise helps prevent recurring issues.
 If leaks are widespread, it might be more practical to discuss a full roof replacement.

 Slate Roof?
 Take Extra Care